Import Terraform Configuration

 resource yet, or Terraform will destroy and recreate your container.
 Since

-Terraform hasn't loaded the docker_image.nginx
+Terraform did not yet load the docker_image.nginx

-resource into state yet, it
+resource into state, it

-does not have an image ID to compare with the hardcoded one, which will cause
+does not have an image ID to compare with the hardcoded one, which will force replacement.
+To work around this, define and create the image resource first, then update the container to reference it, as shown in this tutorial.

 Run terraform apply